 3.2.
 Customer Instructions.
 Snowflake will Process Customer Personal Data only for the Purposes.
 Customer shall ensure its Processing instructions are lawful and that the Processing of Customer Personal Data in accordance with such instructions will not violate applicable Data Protection Laws.
 The Parties agree that the Agreement (including this DPA) sets out the exclusive and final instructions to Snowflake for all Processing of Customer Personal Data, and (if applicable) include and are consistent with all instructions from Third-Party Controllers.
-Any additional requested instructions requires the prior written agreement of Snowflake.
-Snowflake shall promptly notify Customer if, in Snowflake’s opinion, such an instruction violates EU & UK Data Protection Law.
-Where applicable, Customer shall be responsible for any communications, notifications, assistance and/or authorizations that may be required in connection with a Third-Party Controller
+Any additional requested instructions require the prior written agreement of Snowflake.
+Snowflake shall promptly notify Customer if, in Snowflake’s opinion, such instruction violates EU & UK Data Protection Law.
+Where applicable, Customer shall be responsible for any communications, notifications, assistance and/or authorizations that may be required in connection with a Third-Party Controller.

 3.3.
 Customer Affiliates.
-Snowflake’s obligations set forth in this DPA shall also extend to Authorized Affiliates, subject to the following conditions:
+Snowflake’s obligations set forth in this DPA also extend to Authorized Affiliates, subject to the following conditions:

 (a) Customer must exclusively communicate any additional Processing instructions requested pursuant to 3.2 directly to Snowflake, including instructions from its Authorized Affiliates;